New village

-Since the British left Malaya, many former New Villages have grown into ordinary residential towns and villages.
+Since the British left Malaya, many former new villages have grown into ordinary residential towns and villages.

 History

-The original purpose of the New Villages in Malaya was to separate the primarily ethnic Chinese villagers from contact with the Malayan National Liberation Army (MNLA), which as led by the Malayan Communist Party.
+The original purpose of the new villages in Malaya was to stop contact between ethnic Chinese villagers and the Malayan National Liberation Army (MNLA), led by the Malayan Communist Party.
 It was part of the Briggs Plan, a military plan devised by Sir Harold Briggs shortly after his appointment in 1950 as the British military's Director of Operations in Malaya.

 The plan aimed to defeat the MNLA, which was operating out of rural regions of Malaya as a guerrilla force, by cutting them off from their sources of support, mainly amongst the rural population.
-To this end, a massive program of forced resettlement of rural workers was undertaken, under which about 500,000 people (roughly 10% of Malaya's population) were eventually transferred from their homes and housed in guarded camps termed "New Villages".
-These New Villages were usually surrounded by barbed wire and sentry posts.
-In some cases 22-hour curfews were placed upon the populations of New Villages, such was the case in the Tanjong Malim New Village.
-Although most of the victims of the forced relocation and "New Villages" were ethnically Chinese, the aboriginal Orang Asli were also a target due to their homelands being in the regions frequented by the MNLA.
-Believing that the Orang Asli were supporting the MNLA, many of them were forcibly transferred to the New villages.
+To this end, a massive program of forced resettlement of rural workers was undertaken, under which about 500,000 people (roughly 10% of Malaya's population) were eventually transferred from their homes and housed in guarded camps termed "new villages".
+These new villages were usually surrounded by barbed wire and sentry posts.
+In some cases 22-hour curfews were placed on the populations of new villages, as was the case in the Tanjong Malim New Village.
+Although most of the victims of the forced relocation and new villages were ethnically Chinese, the aboriginal Orang Asli were also a target due to their homelands being in the regions frequented by the MNLA.
+Believing that the Orang Asli were supporting the MNLA, many of them were forcibly transferred to the new villages.
 However, the transfer scheme was halted when many of the Orang Asli started to die of diseases while in the new villages.

-By isolating this population in the "new villages", the British were able to stem the critical flow of material, information, and recruits from peasant sympathizers to the guerrillas.
+By isolating this population in the new villages, the British were able to stem the critical flow of material, information, and recruits from peasant sympathizers to the guerrillas.
 The new camps were guarded by soldiers, police, and were partially fortified to stop people from escaping.
 This served the twofold purpose of preventing those who were so inclined from sneaking out and voluntarily aiding the guerrillas, and of preventing the guerrillas from sneaking in and extracting aid via persuasion or brute force.
 Upon completion of the resettlement program, the British initiated a starvation campaign, rationing food supplies within the camps and torching rural farmlands to starve out the Communists guerrillas.